5 Ideas for Sprint Retrospectives Your Team Will Love

 Battery retrospective 🔋

-You have to charge your cell phone battery every day, but what about your personal battery?
+You have to charge your mobile phone every day, but what about your personal battery?
 Motivation, satisfaction, etc.?
-In my experience, this metaphor is very popular in teams – the following 4 Sprint Retrospective questions will guide you.
+In my experience, this metaphor is very popular in teams - the following 4 sprint retrospective questions will guide you.

 How full is your personal battery as a percentage right now?